Overview

 Polling and the electoral terrain

-The prestige of Australian opinion polling suffered a major blow at the 2019 election, the result of which reversed a consensus among pollsters that Labor would win around 51.5% of the two-party preferred vote.
-While not a major error by global standards, it marked a jarring departure from a long record of strong performance by election eve polls in Australia, and the unnatural uniformity of the results suggested pollsters “herding” towards a consensus view for fear of standing exposed.
-Changes in methods appear to have been broadly successful, although the Labor primary vote was again overestimated at the 2022 federal election, the actual result of 32.6% comparing with an polling industry consensus of 35% to 36%.
+The prestige of Australian opinion polling suffered a major blow at the 2019 election, the result of which reversed a consensus among pollsters that Labor would win the two-party vote by around 51.5-48.5.
+While not a major error by global standards, it marked a jarring departure from a long record of strong performance by election eve polls in Australia, and the unnatural uniformity of the results suggested pollsters were “herding” towards a consensus position for fear of standing exposed.
+Changes in methods appear to have yielded some improvement, although the Labor primary vote was again overestimated at the 2022 federal election, the actual result of 32.6% comparing with an polling industry consensus of 35% to 36%.

-As illustrated on the BludgerTrack aggregate, polling suggests Labor enjoyed a conventional honeymoon in its first year, followed by a progressive decline that never relaxed.
-Labor's lead had disappeared entirely by the end of 2024, with Victoria a particular problem area, the swing there around 2% more than for the country at large.
+As illustrated on the BludgerTrack aggregate, polling suggests Labor enjoyed a conventional honeymoon in its first year, followed by a progressive decline that did not abate until early 2025.
+Labor's lead had disappeared entirely by the end of 2024, with Victoria a particular problem area with a swing around 2% more than the country at large.
 The failure of the Indigenous Voice referendum in October 2023 appeared particularly damaging, polling at the time recording Anthony Albanese's net approval in the negative for the first time since the election.
-The corresponding ratings for Peter Dutton have fairly consistently been mildly negative, but had become less so than for Albanese by late 2024.
+The corresponding ratings for Peter Dutton have fairly consistently been slightly negative, but had become less so than for Albanese by late 2024.

 State by state